stephen-ck-zhang/FAMS_Handoff/README.md

 2. Install the dependencies
 3. Run the code

 *Run the `./yoloDetection.ipynb` first to set up all the dependencies and the environment.
-This file also helps you to test the referencing on sample image.*
+This file also helps you to test the referencing on sample image.
+Make sure you put the `./example.jpeg` into the cloned repository for referencing.*

 **Usage**
 ----
-The main file is located at `yolo5/move_and_handoff.py`.
-For the usage, just run the file with the following command in the target directory:
+The main file is located at `./move_and_handoff.py`.
+For the usage, put the files `./move_and_handoff.py` and `./search.py` into the cloned repository and just run the file with the following command in the directory:

 ```
 python3 move_and_handoff.py